 The Central California EMS Agency maintains a standard of care that provides a high quality, consistent, and dependable skill level and knowledge base for its Emergency Medical Services personnel.
-To assure that EMT-IIs or EMT-Paramedics maintain adequate patient assessment and other ALS skills, the EMS Agency acknowledges the importance of minimum patient contacts to assure the proficiency of skills, problem recognition, and knowledge.
+To assure that EMT-Paramedics maintain adequate patient assessment and other ALS skills, the EMS Agency acknowledges the importance of minimum patient contacts to assure the proficiency of skills, problem recognition, and knowledge.

-Each EMT-II or EMT-Paramedic accredited in the Central California EMS System shall document an average of at least 20 patient contacts per month (240 per year) while working on an approved Central California County ALS unit.
+Each EMT-Paramedic accredited in the Central California EMS System shall document an average of at least 20 patient contacts per month (240 per year) while working on an approved Central California County ALS unit.
 A written statement from the employer shall be submitted to the Central California EMS Agency by March 20th of each year.

-A patient contact is defined as a patient who is completely assessed by an on-duty EMT-II or EMT-Paramedic during the course of an EMS response and a prehospital care report is completed as a result of the patient assessment.
+A patient contact is defined as a patient who is completely assessed by an on-duty EMT-Paramedic during the course of an EMS response and a prehospital care report is completed as a result of the patient assessment.
 The EMS Agency shall audit records to verify compliance on a random basis.

-In the event that an EMT-II or EMT-Paramedic does not achieve the 240 patient contacts (or prorated amount authorized by the Central California EMS Agency) in the twelve month period, the individual shall complete five (5) ALS field evaluations within a sixty (60) day period beginning March 21st.
+In the event that an EMT-Paramedic does not achieve the 240 patient contacts (or prorated amount authorized by the Central California EMS Agency) in the twelve-month period, the individual shall complete one of the following:

+- Five (5) ALS field evaluations within a sixty (60) day period beginning March 21st.
 An EMS Training Officer approved by the Central California EMS Agency must continuously supervise this field evaluation.
-An ALS response includes a patient contact involving the use of one or more ALS skills excluding cardiac monitoring and basic CPR.
+An ALS response includes a patient contact involving the use of one or more ALS skills excluding cardiac monitoring and basic CPR. - Successfully complete 4 hours of simulation-based physician evaluation for neonatal, pediatric, adult medical and trauma assessment and skills.
+Skills lab or other scenario-based evaluation must be approved by the EMS agency.

 The EMS Agency, in the event of an unsatisfactory evaluation, may prescribe additional education or evaluation.